Skip to main content

 Pricing experimentation at scale

-Evidence: 11% lift in trial-to-paid conversion (p<0.05, n=24,000) — shipped after modelling downstream LTV.
+Evidence: 11% lift in trial-to-paid conversion (p<0.05, n=24,000) — launched after modelling the longer-term customer value impact.

 Why it matters: Atlassian wants a PM who can partner across Finance and Sales Ops on pricing — most candidates can't talk pricing at this depth.